Keywords

 If is a prime submodule of a scalar then is S-PS.B.

-Let Since is scalar , then for all such that Now, we must show that Let Then and so implies that Since is a prime submodule, then either so that and In a same way, Hence, is S-PS.B.
+Let Since is scalar , then for all such that Now, we must show that Let Then and so implies that Since is a prime submodule, then either so that and Similarly, Hence, is S-PS.B.

 If is S-PS.B. of a scalar then is S-prime submodule.